Is Cerebral Palsy Caused by a Birth Injury?

 • Trauma or injury during birth: Physical trauma or injury during birth can result in brain damage and cerebral palsy.

-Among these causes, birth injuries are a significant concern and can result from various factors. and during labor and delivery can lead to preventable birth injuries, such as failing to monitor the baby’s oxygen levels or respond appropriately to signs of distress.
+Among these causes, birth injuries are a significant concern and can result from various factors.
+Medical and during labor and delivery can lead to preventable birth injuries, such as failing to monitor the baby’s oxygen levels or respond appropriately to signs of distress.

 Difficult labor and delivery, including prolonged labor or breech birth, can also increase the risk of birth injuries.
 Additionally, the use of forceps or vacuum extraction during delivery can sometimes result in physical trauma to the baby’s head or neck, potentially leading to cerebral palsy.